Sleepwalk (film): Plot

 The next day an Asian lady arrives and pays Nicole to translate yet more text.
 This time the boss takes the cash and agrees that Nicole will not work on the text in a freelance capacity.
 Nicole and the woman agree to meet her later on a rooftop.
 The lady, when asked, tells Nicole her name is Ecco Ecco.
 Later Nicole is seen waiting for the meeting.

 The next day two cops with Ecco Ecco’s receipt from the previous day enter the workplace and explain to the boss that the woman has been killed and her fingers were mysteriously dismembered.
 Nicole suspiciously listens from afar.

 That night when Nicole leaves her workplace alone there is a menacing atmosphere on the elevator and in the building.
 She passes the two men who dropped off the first text who inhabit one of the floors of the building.
 When she finally arrives home, Isabelle is crying because her hair has completely fallen out.
 Nicole offers Isabelle money if she will take her son to Atlantic City where she can gamble and Jimmy will go to the beach.

 On the way to the beach, with Jimmy asleep in the back seat, Isabelle gets out of the car and a thief steals the vehicle, unaware the child is there.
 Isabelle returns home, tells Nicole her son is missing and the two sit speechless together until Nicole leaves and is seen desperately calling out the boy’s name.

 When the thief delivers the stolen car to his partner, she sees the kid and refuses to accept the car and sends them away.
 The thief kidnaps and blindfolds the boy and eventually takes him to sit on a wall at the beach and leaves.
-As the film ends Jimmy sits alone blindfolded, unaware that Nicole is asleep on the same wall nearby.
+Jimmy sits alone blindfolded, unaware that Nicole is asleep on the same wall nearby.